Arech/nntl/README.md

 * Numeric gradient check routine

 ## The Pros and Cons
-### Nuances
-Just want to stress again: NNTL is not a kind of a Plug-n-Play system to solve typical tasks.
-And it's not mean to do so (however, it's perfectly capable with some tasks out of the box).
-NNTL is a C++ framework to build fast neural networks and experiment with them.
-If you just want to play with neural networks and see what happens, it's definitely better to start with something like [TensorFlow](http://tensorflow.org/) or [PyTorch](https://pytorch.org/).

 ### The Pros
 * pretty fast x64 vectorized multithreaded header only C++14 implementation, that allows to build almost any kind of feedforward neural network architecture.